Miracle of Hanoi: Remainder of tournament

 However, the Azkals had to play both of their matches before a hostile crowd at the Gelora Bung Karno Stadium in Jakarta, as they had no available stadium that conforms to AFF standards at the time.
 Even the Rizal Memorial Stadium was still months away from completing renovation.
-Unable to withstand that much pressure from Indonesian fans, the Philippines ended their fairytale journey after losing both legs without scoring a single goal.
+Unable to withstand immense pressure from Indonesian fans, the Philippines ended their fairytale journey after losing both legs without scoring a single goal.